Nothing But the Truth.

 If you want to emulate a cheap radio, engage the Low Cutoff at 80 or 100 Hz while boosting the Mid control.

 In addition to the Acoustic Tuning controls, Eris speakers offer a three-position Acoustic Space switch.
 This switch controls a second-order, low shelving filter that cuts the level of all frequencies below 800 Hz by a specified amount (-2 or -4 dB) to compensate for the boundary bass boost that occurs when the monitor is placed near a wall or corner.
 If you don’t want to roll off those lows, set it to 0 dB.

 When a monitor is placed close to a wall, or in a corner, the low frequencies tend to be emphasized more than if the monitor is far from any room boundary; this effect is called "boundary bass boost."
 It is most pronounced if the monitor is in a corner and less pronounced, but present, if the monitor is near one wall.
-The effect is greater with rear-ported speakers than it is with front-ported speakers like the Eris, but it’s still a consideration.
+The effect is greater with rear-ported speakers like the Eris E4.5 than it is with front-ported speakers like the Eris E5 and E8, but it’s still a consideration.